damianhakert/damianhakert.github.io/source/posts/2016-12-22-gitlab-8-15-released.html.md

 hook fails, there is no point in moving forward.
 With Chained Custom Hooks hooks will execute in lexical order, failing on the first failing script.

-This means you can create hook `1-hook.sh`, `2-hook.sh` and you'll know that `1` will execute before `2`.
+This means you can create hooks `1-hook.sh` and `2-hook.sh` and you'll know that `1` will execute before `2`.

 This gives a lot of power to your hooks and allows endless customization of